waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Hypothesis 4: Suicune is already at Tin Tower 1F.
 (Confirmed: No)

 ## Strategy & Planning
 - Route 42 sighting: [Current Target - Started Turn 25547] Use Surf to reach the island and Cut to remove the tree.
-Stand on every tile of the island platform (Hypothesis: Standing on every tile triggers the event).
-[Status: Failed to trigger from West and North-East; trying approach from East water (33, 10) to landing (30, 15)]
+Stand on every tile of the island platform.
+  - Attempt 1: West approach (Turn 25571) - Failed.
+  - Attempt 2: North-East approach (Turn 25597) - Failed (accidental cave entry).
+  - Attempt 3: East approach (Turn 25614) - In Progress.
 - Route 36 sighting: Fly to Ecruteak, walk south to Route 36 junction via Route 37, and approach from the south (Route 35 entrance).

 ## Tile Mechanics